Heavy rain is a staple of British weather, but it poses real challenges for drivers – potentially increasing the risk of accidents.

 More tips for driving in the rain

-IAM RoadSmart has the following additional advice for driving in the rain, including what to do in a flood.
+As winter looms, IAM RoadSmart has the following additional advice for driving in the rain – including what to do if the road is flooded.

 - If you need windscreen wipers, you need your headlights.
-Automatic lights may not activate in bad weather, so make a sensible decision about whether these need to be turned on.
-Daytime running lights are not suitable in heavy rain, especially as your rear lights may not be illuminated.
+Automatic lights may not activate in bad weather, as it could still be bright outside, so make a sensible decision about whether to turn them on.
+Daytime running lights are not suitable for heavy rain, especially as your rear lights may not be illuminated.

 - Keep your windscreen clean, the wipers in good condition, and the washer jets positioned correctly.